amyhupe/amyhupe.co.uk/src/portfolio.md

 I joined the project in its alpha phase, and remained on the team as it moved through private beta and for 18 months after its launch.

 I lead on developing the team’s documentation strategy with a focus on simplicity and inclusion.
-I worked to design guidance and documentation that was findable, accessible and comprehensive for the 700 teams using it.
+I worked to design guidance and documentation that was findable, accessible and comprehensive for around 700 teams who'd be using it.
 Those teams included a mix of people—from those new to government to seasoned civil servants; designers, content designers, developers, product managers and user researchers; and junior practitioners to experienced experts.

 In addition, I worked closely with our service designer and then independently to develop a cross-government contribution model.